-Portacaval shunting is a major surgical procedure.
-The procedure involves a large cut in the belly area (abdomen).
-The surgeon then makes a connection between the portal vein (which supplies most of the liver's blood), and the inferior vena cava (the vein that drains blood from most of the lower part of the body).
+Portacaval shunting is major surgery.
+It involves a large cut (incision) in the belly area (abdomen).
+The surgeon then makes a connection between the portal vein (which supplies most of the liver's blood) and the inferior vena cava (the vein that drains blood from most of the lower part of the body.)

 Why the Procedure Is Performed

 Normally, blood coming from your esophagus, stomach, and intestines first flows through the liver.
 When your liver is very damaged and there are blockages, blood cannot flow through it easily.
 This is called portal hypertension (increased pressure and backup of the portal vein.)
 The veins can then break open (rupture), causing serious bleeding.